mathedu4all/mathcrowd-docs/README.md

 * Some user-contributed how-tos on customization;

-* Changelog and other informations.
+* Changelog and other information.

 ## Contribute to this documentation